Recommendations & Conclusions

 In particular, the long list of risks and stressors affecting the farming community and veterinary workers is perhaps the immediate priority, not least because there are real opportunities for substantial gains in this area with significant levers for change in the Government’s hands.
 (Paragraph 46) Suicide prevention and agricultural and …

-Government response.
 The government published a new Suicide Prevention Strategy (2023-2028) that identifies priority groups, including agricultural and veterinary workers, and launched a £10 million Suicide Prevention Grant Fund.
-The Office for National Statistics is also using Census 2021 data to improve …
+The Office for National Statistics is also using Census 2021 data to improve understanding of suicide rates in …

 7